eejf-leeds/interseismic_practical/README.md

 To launch the full repo (use this if you want to experiment with the code):
 - [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/eejf-leeds/interseismic_practical/main)

-Practical notebook from the COMET InSAR Workshop 2024, analysing datasets along the North Anatolian Fault in Turkey.
+Practical notebook from the COMET InSAR Workshop 2024, analysing datasets along the North Anatolian Fault in Turkey:
 - [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/andwatson/interseismic_practical/Qi?filepath=Interseis_practical.ipynb)

 ...or a backup version for 2024: